-As is the case with many things in life, making your own CBD oil has its pros and cons.
-You are likely to save a heap of money and control the ingredients going directly into your oil.
-There’s also something inherently satisfying about creating your own medicine.
-The trade off (especially in Australia) is difficulty obtaining cannabis flower and knowing exact percentages of CBD versus other cannabinoids.
+As is the case with many things in life, making your own CBD or weed oil has its pros and cons.
+You are likely to save a heap of money and have greater control over the ingredients going into your oil.
+The trade-off (especially in Australia) is difficulty obtaining cannabis flower and knowing the exact percentages of CBD vs THC and other cannabinoids.

 Some medicinal and green market CBD oils will have third-party lab reports available to find out the concentration of CBD, THC and other cannabinoids, which is helpful when it comes to dosing.
 However, when you make your oil, you’ll need to judge how much is suitable to consume.